Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 <br><br>

-### AVD-13 - Validate that the AVD session hosts can communicate with the AVD control plane and UDP ports are open if UDP is in use
+### AVD-13 - Validate AVD Session Host Connectivity to the AVD Control Plane and UDP Ports open if in use

 **Category: Networking**

 **Impact: Medium**

 **Guidance:**
-Validate that session hosts have proper connectivity AVD Control Plane, ensuring whitelisting of the global URLs required to communicate with the AVD service.
-Validate UDP TURN ports open if in use.
+Ensure that AVD session hosts can effectively communicate with the AVD control plane and that UDP ports are open if UDP is utilized.
+Validate the connectivity of VMs to the AVD Control Plane and confirm the accessibility of UDP TURN ports.
+Whitelist global URLs and ensure that UDP/TURN ports are open and accessible to facilitate smooth user connections.
+Proper connectivity validation guarantees optimal performance and user experience within the AVD environment.

 **Resources:**